PF Flyers: Previous models

+A pair of Jack Purcell sneakers on white canvas.

 Originally designed in 1935 by Jack Purcell as a badminton shoe, the "Jack Purcell" was one of P.F.
 Flyers' first models.

 In 1972, the "RaceAround" and "Indy 500" shoes were released by B.F.
 Goodrich and were inspired by fast cars, such as the Corvette.
 That same year, Converse took ownership of P.F.
 Flyers until 1975, and kept the rights of the "Jack Purcell" line.